Skip to content

 Google Calendar offers five different view options (schedule, day, three-day, week, and month), and switching between them is as simple as tapping the top-left menu and selecting the view you want to see.
 I'm partial to the schedule view (middle screenshot above), which is the right combo of detail and bird's-eye view.
 You can also enable and choose from three widgets to view upcoming events on your home screen and Today view.

 Google Calendar also integrates with Zapier, which means you can automatically do things like adding new Google Calendar events to your to-do list app or syncing your to-do list app with your calendar.
+Learn more about how to automate Google Calendar, or get started with one of these pre-made workflows.

 Google Calendar price: Free